square/Valet/README.md

 VALSecureEnclaveValet *const mySecureEnclaveValet = [VALSecureEnclaveValet initWithIdentifier:@"Druidia" accessControl:VALAccessControlUserPresence];
 ```

 This instance can be used to store and retrieve data in the Secure Enclave (available on iOS 8.0 and later and Mac OS 10.11 and later).
-Each time data is retrieved from this Valet, the user will be prompted to confirm their presence via Touch ID or by entering their device passcode. *If no passcode is set on the device, this instance will be unable to access or store data.* Data is removed from the Secure Enclave when the user removes a passcode from the device.
+Each time data is retrieved from this Valet, the user will be prompted to confirm their presence via Face ID, Touch ID, or by entering their device passcode. *If no passcode is set on the device, this instance will be unable to access or store data.* Data is removed from the Secure Enclave when the user removes a passcode from the device.
 Storing data using SecureEnclaveValet is the most secure way to store data on either iOS or Mac OS.

 ```swift
 let mySecureEnclaveValet = SecureEnclaveSinglePromptValet.valet(with: Identifier(nonEmpty: "Druidia")!, accessControl: .userPresence)